Thank you! We couldn’t have done it without our Volunteers!

-Train to become a Surveyor, listen to seniors living in long-term care.
+Over 500 volunteers trained to become a Surveyor, to listen to seniors living in long-term care.

 The Volunteer Surveyor is responsible for respectfully engaging with residents in a conversation about their experience living in care.

-The Volunteer Surveyor will conduct structured interviews using a standardized survey with residents.
-By working with a Care Home Champion, a Regional Engagement Lead, and the larger project team, the Volunteer Surveyor will ensure that interviews are conducted in a consistent, safe, and courteous manner.
+The Volunteer Surveyor conducts structured interviews using a standardized survey with residents living at the Care Home.
+By working with a Care Home Champion, a Regional Engagement Lead, and the larger project team, the Volunteer Surveyor ensures that interviews are conducted in a consistent, safe, and courteous manner.

 The benefits to volunteering as a Surveyor: